 B-401: Request to Remove

+Boards must ensure that a request to remove is submitted after the NCP is noncompliant for at least 30 days.

+Boards must ensure that the following actions be completed during the 30-day noncompliance period:

+OAG must be notified of the noncompliance.

+OAG communication must be documented in TWIST and COLTS notes.

+Weekly attempts to reengage the customer must be completed and documented in TWIST and COLTS notes.

 Boards must ensure that Workforce Solutions Office staff submits, by email or mail, a case closure request to the OAG contact using:

 • the Request to Remove form (sample); or